Select one of the options below:

 Start your application online and upload materials directly into the online system.
 You can save your progress and return any time.

-Apply NowProgram applicants should complete a Didactic Program in Dietetics (DPD) as accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) prior to admission.
+Apply NowProgram applicants must complete a Didactic Program in Dietetics (DPD) as accredited by the Accreditation Council for Education in Nutrition and Dietetics (ACEND) prior to admission.

 Note that meeting the minimum department standards does not ensure admission to the program.
 Admission to Colorado State University graduate programs is based on several factors, including prior academic and professional experience and the personal statement.